vasjaciktr/revenue-leak-analytics-dashboards/README.md

 # Core
-**It shows where you're losing revenue.**
-Setup.sql will create the following tables:
+**It shows where you're losing revenue.** setup.sql will create the following tables:

 ## landing_pages_performance
 It shows "where there is traffic but there's no conversion"